-The difficulties of rolling out fixed-line networks across its vast land mass have meant that by early-2009 mobile users constituted around 90% of all African telephone subscribers.
-However, as lower and lower income groups are being targeted, a price-sensitive market for lower-cost fixed or limited-mobility services is emerging.
+The difficulties of rolling out fixed-line networks across its vast land mass have meant that by early-2010 mobile users constituted more than 90% of all African telephone subscribers.
+However, as lower income groups are being targeted, a price-sensitive market for lower-cost fixed or limited-mobility services is emerging.

 A surge in demand for Internet access and broadband capabilities is accelerating this fixed-line renaissance in some of Africa's more advanced markets.
 Despite reasonable growth of the traditional fixed-line markets in some countries, subscriber access to both voice and data services is shifting more and more to fixed-wireless solutions as a substitute for inadequate fixed-line infrastructure.

-For over 50 operators across the continent, CDMA2000 has been the technology of choice to provide fixed-wireless access.
-It supports full mobility, and converged licensing regimes are now allowing these operators to move into the lucrative mobile sector in a growing number of countries.
-WiMAX technology, however, offers higher data rates and is quickly gaining ground in Africa with over 100 networks already in operation.
+For over 60 operators in around 40 countries in Africa, CDMA-2000 has been the technology of choice to provide fixed-wireless access.
+It supports full mobility, and converged licensing regimes are now allowing many of these operators to move into the lucrative mobile sector.
+WiMAX technology, however, offers higher data rates and is quickly gaining ground in Africa with well over 100 networks already in operation.

-Foreign investors are scrambling for positions in this very lucrative market as liberalisation continues, national telcos are being privatised and new operating licenses issued.
+Despite the global economic crisis, foreign investor interest has remained high in Africa’s telecoms sector as market liberalisation continues, national telcos are being privatised and new operating licenses issued.